 Our Story and Purpose:

-The Shared Home provides an opportunity for seniors to live copperatively without the worry of shoveling snow, food shopping, cooking for themselves, doing laundry or other household chores.
-A competent staff is always on hand to meet the basic needs of residents 24 hours a day/7 days a week/ 365 days a year.
+The Shared Home provides an opportunity for seniors to live cooperatively without the worry of shoveling snow, food shopping, cooking for themselves, doing laundry or other household chores.
+A professional staff is always on hand to meet the needs of residents 24 hours a day/7 days a week/ 365 days a year.

 The close proximity to many area churches and other local attractions ensures spiritual, social, and cultural activities for the residents.
 Our residents are free to sign out for outings or family vacations.
 Access to transportation allows voluntary, home-sponsored excursions to local attractions.
-Residents are also offered regular activies scheduled at home including bible study, church services, bingo, and special crafts.
-Of course, visits by friends, family and community groups are always welcomed and encouraged.
+Residents are also offered regular activities scheduled at home including bible study, church services, hymn sing, bingo, and special crafts, classes, & activities..
+Of course visits by friends, family and community groups are always welcomed and encouraged.
 Some of our residents even go to the local senior center on a weekly basis via local transport services.

 Routine illnesses, such as a common cold, are cared for in the same way as in a private home.
 Residents retain their own physicians and are encouraged to have regular check-ups.
 Family members are requested to provide transportation to and from doctors appointments.
 If travel difficulties make this impossible, prior arrangements may be made with the staff to meet this need.